diodac/c4-model-ts/README.md

 ### @c4Component
 Defines a C4 component with its metadata:
+- Can only be used on class declarations
 - First line: `"name" "technology" "tags"`
 - Additional parameters:
   - `description` - Detailed component description